syncfusion-content/angularjs-docs/angular-1/RadioButton/Data-Binding.md

 ## Event Binding

-In AngularJS, **ej-radioButton** component can be used to bind events.
-The events that can be binded are beforeChange, change, create, destroy. beforeChange event of the **ej-radioButton** will be triggered before the RadioButton has been checked and unchecked.
+In AngularJS, **ej-radiobutton** component can be used to bind events.
+The events that can be binded are beforeChange, change, create, destroy. beforeChange event of the **ej-radiobutton** will be triggered before the RadioButton has been checked and unchecked.

 **HTML View Section**